Web archive¶

 file to the application server’swebapps

-directory, and the application will be deployed.Note
+directory, and the application will be deployed by the application server.Note

 A restart of your application server may be necessary.